Paul Joseph President - JECS

 program.
 This program focused on attracting mid-career professionals to teaching in some of Virginia's critically short

-other career professionals.
-This effort led to Virginia's current "career switcher" alternative route program that is
+teaching areas. and eventually led to Virginia's current "career switcher" alternative route program that is

-offered by seven regional program providers.
+now offered by five regional program providers.

 Mr. Joseph is a 1968 graduate of the United States Military Academy at West Point; a 1982 graduate of Long Island